InitRoot/NSLKDD-Dataset/README.md

 unknown = [6]

+After each dataset was divided the xAttack field was reworked for binary classification e.g. 0;1.
+0 = normal traffic, 1 = malicous traffic.

-The dataset has also been coded, the following fields' flag, service and protocol_type categories now represents numerical values instead of categorical.
+The datasets have also been coded, the following fields' flag, service and protocol_type categories now represents numerical values instead of categorical.

+Please contact me if you require multi-class classification on the NSL-KDD dataset based on the xAttack field.
 Please contact me if you require any assistance to prepare data for your algorithm or pre-processing.

 Please reference this github for any usage within your research.